-The legal planning component of a Future Care Plan will address many traditional estate and long-term care planning issues.
+The legal planning component of a Future Care Plan will address many traditional estate and long- term care planning issues.

-- Has the caregiver considered how her or his estate will be divided among the estate beneficiaries?
-Should the PIN share equally with other siblings or will she or he need less because of government benefits?
-Because of the uncertainty of the future (both the PIN's future needs and the possible change in existing government benefits) should an executor or trustee be given discretion to change current plans? - What is the caregiver's current estate and income tax exposure?
-Will the caregiver's current or future needs exhaust funds that may be needed to support the PIN? - Is there a Will and trust in place, and if so, has it been updated since the onset of the son or daughter's disability if it develops or changes during the caregiver's lifetime? - Will the appointment of a guardian be necessary, and if so, who will be the guardian?
+• Has the caregiver considered how her or his estate will be divided among the estate beneficiaries?
+Should the PIN share equally with other siblings or will she or he need a smaller share because of available government benefits or more?
+Because of the uncertainty of the future (both the PIN's future needs and the possible change in existing government benefits) should an executor or trustee be given discretion to change current plan for estate distribution?

+• What is the caregiver's current estate and income tax exposure?
+Will the caregiver's own current or future needs exhaust funds that may be needed to support the PIN?

+- Is there a Will and trust in place, and if so, has it been updated since the onset of the son or daughter's disability?
+Does it address possible changes in the PIN's needs during or after the caregiver's lifetime? - Will the appointment of a guardian be necessary, and if so, who will be the guardian?
 Or does the PIN have the capacity to sign advance directives a power of attorney, health care proxy and a "living will?"
 What is the standard of capacity necessary to execute advance directives?
-If the PIN is capable of executing her or his own power of attorney, health care proxy and living will it may not be necessary to have a court appointed guardian at some future time. - What if the caregiver needs assistance?
+If the PIN is capable of executing her or his own power of attorney, health care proxy and living will or manage some or all activities of daily living himself or herself, it may not be necessary to have a court appointed guardian at some future time. - What if the caregiver needs assistance?
 Does he or she have a properly drafted power of attorney, health care proxy and living will?
 If aging parents are serving as the primary caregivers for the person with the disability, have they considered how they will pay for their own long-term care needs without jeopardizing the inheritance of their children, particularly a child with disabilities? - Does the parent's will or living trust include a properly drafted Supplemental Needs Trust, which is a trust instrument designed especially for individuals with disabilities?
-Who will serve as Trustee of the Supplemental Needs Trust?
-Does the nominated trustee understand how these types of trusts are to be administered, as well as her or his responsibilities and competency to perform the myriad tasks that will be required? - What federal and state benefit programs that can support the person in the community are available, and have the eligibility requirements for those programs been considered in developing the Future Care Plan?
-What not-for-profit organization resources and programs exist in the community?
+Who will serve as trustee of the Supplemental Needs Trust so that trust assets will not disqualify the PIN from eligibility for government benefits?
+Is the nominated trustee capable intellectually and emotionally to understand her or his responsibilities to perform the myriad tasks that will be required? - What federal and state benefit programs that can support the person in the community are available, and have the eligibility requirements for those programs been considered in developing the Future Care Plan?
+To what extent should the plan be different if the PIN's disability is mental illness?
+What not-for-profit organizations have appropriate resources and programs for a person with physical or cognitive disabilities?